kamalmarhubi/website/_posts/2015-11-17-kubernetes-from-the-ground-up-the-scheduler.markdown

 This will be quick too, as we've done this a couple of times before.
 The only difference here is that the API server isn't running on localhost, so we need to include its address.
-I'll just show this once below, but do this on as many nodes as you want!
+I've got two nodes, but I'll just show this once below.
+If you're following along, do this on as many nodes as you want!

 ~~~
 node1$ ./kubelet --api-servers=http://master:8080